Le Cercle Rouge: Plot

 Corey takes Vogel to his empty flat in Paris where they start to plan the aforementioned robbery.
 For this they need a marksman to disable the security system by a single rifle shot and a fence to buy the goods.
 Meanwhile, Mattei is trying to locate the murderer of Rico's men and still trying to recapture Vogel.
 To do this, he puts pressure on Santi, a nightclub owner who knows most of the underworld, but who refuses to talk.

 Corey recruits Jansen, an alcoholic ex-policeman and a crack shot, together with a fence.
-One long night, Corey, with Vogel and the support of Jansen, successfully rob the jewellery shop.
+One long night, Corey, Vogel, and Jansen successfully rob the jewelry shop.
 However, the fence refuses to take the goods, having been warned off by a vengeful Rico, who had been told inadvertently by the prison warden from the beginning that Corey was on the job.

 Overcoming their disappointment, Jansen and Vogel suggest that Corey ask Santi to recommend a new fence.
 Mattei blackmails Santi to obtain information about the meeting planned that evening at his nightclub, where Corey is supposed to meet the fence.
 Mattei, posing as the fence, asks Corey to bring the goods to a country house.

 Corey does so, taking Jansen as backup and leaving Vogel at his apartment, who has been given the red rose that Corey had received from the flower girl at Santi's.
 After Corey arrives at the country house and starts showing the jewels to Mattei, Vogel appears from nowhere, presumably acting on his suspicion that Corey was not safe with this new fence, and tells Corey to run with the loot.
 After a brief, tense confrontation with Mattei, Vogel follows Corey.
-Jansen, alerted by the gunshots in the mansion's park now filled with police, arrives to stop the pursuants.
+Jansen, alerted by the gunshots in the mansion's park now filled with police, arrives to stop the pursuers.
 One after the other, the three men are shot dead by Mattei's officers, who recover the jewels.